Mac all the way! I recently replaced my old Mac with a new one. I promised myself that I would take care of my new Mac to keep it running smoothly.

 Some users of the Mac device wish to clear out caches and temporary files.
 Temporary files and caches actually include things like messaging cache, partially completed downloads, web browser cache, web browser history, and so much more.

 So why remove temporary files and caches in your hard drive?
-Well, it gives you that much-needed disk space.
+Well, it gives you the much-needed disk space.

 As you might know, an overloaded drive would result in a slowing down of your Mac device.
 Thus, if you free it from disk space, you give it a chance to perform better.

-The next part of this guide will show you how to clear Cache, Log, and Temporary files manually.
+The next part of this guide will show you how to delete Temporary files, Caches, and logs manually.

 If you are a beginner, simply move on to the next part of this guide which requires you to use a tool to clear up the cache, log files, and temporary files.
 But if you are brave enough to do it manually, then read on...